About me

 Background

 As well as being in love with clay and its possibilities, I am quite the generalist.
 I am the co-founder and inaugural director of Gap Filler.
 I am a former ensemble member of Free Theatre Christchurch and I have worked for the Arts Centre of Christchurch running their Artist in Residence Programme pre-quake as well as for the University of Canterbury running the SoFA Gallery at the Arts Centre.
-I have travelled widely, worked in hospitality and the festival and events industry, worked at the Lyttelton Farmers market on and off for years and have two young children; one daughter and one son.
+I have travelled widely, worked in hospitality and the festival and events industry, worked at the Lyttelton Farmers market on and off for years and have two children; one daughter and one son.
 Aside from potting I love being in water - swimming, surfing, snorkelling, you name it - preserving and foraging, gardening, drinking coffee, learning and speaking languages and being out in Aotearoa’s stunning natural places.
 I was born in Adelaide, Australia and have lived in Aotearoa since 2005.